How to Partition C Drive without Formatting in Windows 11/10/8/7?

 New simple volume

 Step 1.
-Install and run the software.
-Right-click the C drive and select "Move/resize Partition".
+Install the software, right-click the C drive, and select "Move/resize Partition".

 C Drive Split